Clark County Museum

 Museum memberships are also available.

 **Planning on taking photos during your visit?
 Please read our Photography Rules to see if you need a permit**

 Remembering 1 October Collection

 Did you leave items at the 1 October memorials at the “Welcome to Fabulous Las Vegas” sign or the median strip of Las Vegas Boulevard at Reno Avenue?
 Clark County Museum wants to hear from you.
 We would like to collect the stories behind the memorial items so that we can record and preserve the community's reaction to this tragic event.
 Please follow this link to share your story: https://goo.gl/forms/7U3PQAJMQIycSAVF2

-The October 1st collection at the Clark County Museum is made up of tens of thousands of artifacts that help to tell the story of how the community reacted to the mass shooting at the Route 91 Harvest Festival.
-The artifacts will be cataloged to record information such as physical descriptions, dimensions, and conditions.
-Each artifact will also be photographed or scanned for identification purposes.
-As museum staff and volunteers process these artifacts, you will be able to follow our progress by viewing identification photographs here.
+The Remembering 1 October Collection at the Clark County Museum is made up of over 22,000 artifacts that help to tell the story of how the community reacted to the mass shooting at the Route 91 Harvest Festival.
+The artifacts have been cataloged to record information such as physical descriptions, dimensions, and conditions.
+Each artifact was also photographed or scanned for identification purposes.
+You may now search this collection and view the photographs and records here.

 The Clark County Museum is a function of Clark County Parks and Recreation, which is accredited by the Commission for Accreditation of Park and Recreation Agencies.
 The museum is a 30-acre site that features a modern exhibit hall with a timeline exhibit about southern Nevada from pre-historic to modern times and a collection of restored historic buildings that depict daily life from different decades in Las Vegas, Boulder City, Henderson and Goldfield.